Top Project Manager Skills and Competencies

 Project management is a popular field of business.
 Its popularity is increasing every day as the size and complexity of the projects increase.
 Today, most of the projects are more sophisticated and should be performed in an uncertain environment.
 This is what makes leadership and management more important.
 Project managers must possess leadership skills and competencies to manage and complete their projects successfully.
 They must have technical and business skills as well as social ones.
-Each skill makes a contribution to the leadership so that it is difficult to decide one skill is important than another.
+Each skill makes a contribution to the leadership so that it is difficult to decide one skill more important than another.
 It is also difficult to say which of the competencies fit the project manager best to meet the particular requirements of a project.
 This article discusses the most important project manager technical and non-technical skills that every project manager should have.

 Project Success and Project Management

-There are many factors make a contribution to the success of a project.
+There are many factors that make a contribution to the success of a project.
 One of the most important factors among others is the effectiveness of the project manager.

 In other words, lack of project manager leadership causes project failure and losses.
 In order to understand the link between the project success and project manager, project management technical and non-technical skills and competencies should be analyzed.